aws-samples/serverless-patterns/apigw-sns-sms/README.md

 Note: when deploying this pattern, *CAPABILITY_IAM* is required.

-Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/apigw-sns-sms](https://serverlessland.com/patterns/apigw-sns-sms)
+Learn more about this pattern at [Serverless Land Patterns](https://serverlessland.com/patterns/apigw-sns-sms)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.